thunderbird89/esf/stories/story-knock-knock.md

 The first wave of Ryzak interceptors died in under thirty seconds.

-Talon Lead—callsign "Reaper"—took his four-ship element straight into the teeth of the enemy formation, his wingmen spread wide, weapons already cycling.
+Talon Lead - callsign "Reaper" - took his four-ship element straight into the teeth of the enemy formation, his wingmen spread wide, weapons already cycling.
 His targeting system locked on the lead Ryzak craft, a sleek angular frame pushing hard on its engines.
 Reaper waited until the range dropped to four thousand meters, then squeezed.

 The plasma lance hit dead center, punching through the interceptor's shields like they weren't there and coring the craft in a single shot.
 It tumbled away, already breaking apart.
 Reaper's wingman splashed another, then another.
 The Ryzak formation wavered, pilots suddenly realizing they'd misjudged badly.

 The Talons tore through them.

 They moved with coordinated precision, elements working in pairs, each engagement lasting seconds.
 A Talon would roll onto a target, fire, and the target would cease to exist.
-The Ryzak pilots tried to respond, tried to bring their own weapons to bear, but they were outmatched in every metric—speed, maneuverability, firepower, targeting systems.
+The Ryzak pilots tried to respond, tried to bring their own weapons to bear, but they were outmatched in every metric - speed, maneuverability, firepower, targeting systems.
 Their shields couldn't handle the Talons' plasma lances.
 Their weapons couldn't track fast enough to get a solid lock.

 > "Splash four," one of the Talon pilots called out, his voice calm despite the chaos.
 "Five.
 Engaging new targets."